MischaU8/yumyum/tools/sweep-tool-guides_hhnk1v-p6SA.md

 yum yum
-Floyd here with a quick look at using guides with the sweep tool and plasticity start by selecting the face or curve you'd like to sweep activate the sweep tool then select the spine to sweep along for more control you can
+Floyd here with a quick look at using guides with the sweep tool in Plasticity start by selecting the face or curve you'd like to sweep activate the sweep tool then select the spine to sweep along for more control you can